Meet the Families USA staff

 Federal Relations Associate

 Megan ‘Meg’ Rossiter plays a key role in supporting the Federal Relations team’s work to help advance federal policies that help ensure quality health care is affordable and accessible to all.
 Prior to joining Families USA, Megan worked at the Congressional Hunger Center, where she collaborated with various anti-hunger coalitions, identifying legislative priorities and spearheading strategic political outreach with the aim of ending hunger in the United States and around the world.
 She also previously volunteered as a Field Fellow for Representative Hillary Scholten (D-MI-3)’s 2022 Congressional campaign.
-Megan holds a BA in International Studies and Political Science as well as a minor in Biological Anthropology from the University of Michigan in Ann Arbor.
+Megan holds a Bachelor of Arts in International Studies and Political Science as well as a minor in Biological Anthropology from the University of Michigan in Ann Arbor.

 Deborah Sartin

 Deborah Sartin builds and maintains organizational structure of Families USA’s project work to ensure maximum impact.
 Prior to Families USA, Sartin worked in various senior project management roles, including becoming founder of Tadabe Technology, a consulting firm that provided organizations with expert project management services.
 Sartin also served as director of the project management office for higher education institutions as well as corporate and non-profit organizations.
 In those positions she created and managed Project Management Office (PMO) Centers of Excellence and an Office of Business Excellence.
 She improved team structures, policies, and communications focusing on operational excellence and service delivery.
-Sartin holds a BA in Communications from Howard University and an MS in Management Information Systems from The George Washington University.
+Sartin holds a Bachelor of Arts in Communications from Howard University and an MS in Management Information Systems from The George Washington University.

 Lisa Shapiro (she/her)